automationiberia/superadmin/README.md

 ----------
 ![Alt text](images/collections_used.png?raw=true "Red Hat Communities of Practice Controller Configuration Collection")

-The basis to configure an Automation Controller through a Configuration as Code approach relays in two ansible collections:
+The basis to configure an Automation Controller through a Configuration as Code approach relies in two ansible collections:

 * **AWX / Ansible.Controller**: which is a collection that brings together all the modules and Ansible content related to the management of the AWX/Controller.
 It provides modules to connect and manage all objects of the AWX/Controller, however it does not have functionalities to use it in a scalable way.